mashenjun/CGA-Shape-grammar-parser/README.md

 # CGA-Shape-grammar-parser
-This paser can be used to analyze and tokenize CGA-Shape grammars.
+This parser can be used to analyze and tokenize CGA-Shape grammars.